 Eric Rodenbeck is Stamen’s founder and creative director.
 He is a 10-year veteran of the interactive design field, and has spent this time working to extend the boundaries of online media and live information visualization.

 Eric led the interactive storytelling and data-driven narrative effort at Quokka Sports, illustrated and designed at Wired and Wired Books, and was a co-founder of the design collective Umwow.
 He has lectured and spoken at Yale University, the University of Southern California, numerous O’Reilly technology conferences, Esther Dyson’s PC Forum, and South by Southwest, among others.
 Eric studied architecture at Cooper Union in New York City and received a B.A. in the History and Philosophy of Technology from The New School for Social Research.

-Laurel Ruma is the Director of Talent for O’Reilly Media.
-Most recently she co-chaired Where 2.0, OSCON Java, and Gov 2.0 Expo.
-She joined the company in 2005 after working for five years at various IT analyst firms in the Boston area.
-Laurel is also the co-editor of Open Government, published by O’Reilly.
+Laurel Ruma is the director of talent for O’Reilly Media.
+Most recently, Laurel cochaired Where 2.0, OSCON Java, and Gov 2.0 Expo.
+She joined O’Reilly after working for five years at various IT analyst firms in the Boston area.
+Laurel is the coeditor of Open Government, published by O’Reilly.

 Sriram Sankar is a software engineer at Facebook.
 He got his PhD from Stanford University in 1989 and has worked at many Silicon Valley companies including Sun Microsystems, VMware, and Google.

 Ben Sann is the Founder & CEO of BestParking.
 Ben was named a “30 Under 30” entrepreneur by Inc Magazine in 2007, and BestParking was awarded the “Investor’s Choice” award by Mayor Bloomberg at NYC Big Apps 2.0.